 - Transition (catagen phase) – the hair stops growing.

-- Rest/shedding (telogen phase) – the hair falls out and makes room for a new one.
+- Rest/shedding (telogen phase) – the hair falls out and makes way for a new one.

 Important to know:

-- Not all hairs are in the same phase at the same time.
+- Not all hairs are in the same phase simultaneously.

-- The length of the growth phase varies by body part.
+- The length of the growth phase varies per body part.

-This immediately explains why stubble after shaving or hair removal is noticeable sooner in some places: if the growth phase is shorter or hairs are thicker, you notice every extra millimeter.
+This immediately explains why stubble after shaving or hair removal on some areas is noticeable more quickly: if the growth phase is shorter or hairs are thicker, you notice every extra millimeter.

 Why stubble on legs, armpits, and bikini line feels different

-Not all your body hair is “equal.”
-Thickness, color, growth speed, and even the shape of the hair can vary by zone.
+Not all your body hair is "equal."
+Thickness, color, growth rate, and even the shape of the hair can differ per zone.

 |---|---|---|